backrent/ewehook/README.md

 * email [required] - eWeLink login credential
 * pass [required] - eWelinl login credential
 * safehook [not required] - Add random digits to webhooks for increased security.
 Webhooks are like passwords and should be kept secret.
-* ip [not required] - Providing your host ip allows webhook commands to be copy and pasted directly.
+* ip [not required] - Providing your host ip allows webhook commands to be transfered directly.
 * port [not required] - Host port for convenience.

 Check the log for webhook commands once the container is running.
 Transfer command to new terminal and verify.
 That's it!